Doha is an extremely fast developing capital of Qatar, a country that’s rapidly becoming more and more relevant in every way.

 Its crime rates are low, including violent crimes that are extremely rare, especially towards foreigners.

-That isn’t to say that there’s absolutely no petty crime: petty theft exists, but is not common although there have been some reports concerning credit card scams, so avoid using ATMs outside.
+That isn’t to say that there’s absolutely no petty crime: petty theft exists, but it is not common although there have been some reports concerning credit card scams, so avoid using ATMs outside.

 People here wear gold, LV bags, branded cars, high-end mobiles and in doing so – nobody gets harmed: this applies to the tourists, too.